Xmetalfanx/linuxSetup/documentation/xmetalTasks.md

 ### 3 - Install third party repos

-- OpenSuse - Pacman Repos
+- OpenSuse - Packman Repos (not to be confused with pacman from arch )
 - Fedora - RPM Fusion

 ### 4 - (if needed) Install Codecs